 Many trafficked people have experienced ignorance or misunderstanding in their attempts to get help, and have faced revictimization and punishment for crimes they were forced to commit by their traffickers.

-One person at the forefront of a survivor-centred approach to combatting human trafficking is Yvonne Chen, Director of Private Sector Engagement at ECPAT USA.
+One person at the forefront of a survivor-centred approach to combating human trafficking is Yvonne Chen, Director of Private Sector Engagement at ECPAT USA.
 In the latest episode of CWT’s Business Travel On the Fly podcast, we learn:

 - Why survivors and those with lived experience hold the key to crafting legislation and policy.